 - Notification of participation of a country: 10 September of the year preceding the event.

-- Notification of the band/performer, including names of all band members and their instruments, performers’ contact e-mail, short curriculum of the performers, rider, stage plot, high-resolution photo, and a song title to be included in EBC promotional material (e.g. the EBU website) as well as the respective digital song track (WAV format, max. duration 3’30’’).
+- Notification of the band/performer, including names of all band members and their instruments, performers’ contact e-mail, short curriculum, rider, stage plot, high-resolution photo, and a song title to be included in EBC promotional material (e.g. the EBU website) as well as the respective digital song track (WAV format, max. duration 5 minutes).
 Furthermore, a copyright waiver of the band and their potential recording label needs to be delivered by using a specific form provided by the EBU: 31 October of the year preceding the event.

 These items will idealistically be coordinated by the Country Responsibles.
 In case the national selection process is not completed within this time frame, the Board may allow exceptionally an extension.
 In case the deadlines are not respected, and if additional correspondence by e-mail are neglected, the Board will be entitled to refuse the concerned performers’ participation at the EBC or exclude their song from EBC promotional material.

 - Country Selection of Bands Participating at the EBC